chromatic-systems/rho/README.md

 # Rho
-> Publish Computational Media to the Planet
+> Publish Geospatial Media to the Planet
 ![edit example](./public/images/geotools.png)
 ### A Peet-to-Peer Network for Geospatial Media
-1. Learn to write software in the context of a Geospatial Publishing System
+1. Write software in the context of a Geospatial Media
-1. A school built on mesh networks
 1. End to End encrypted video and data
 1. Integrated Machine Learning and AI like code assist
 2. Move computation & data from the Cloud to Bookshelf
 1. Publish and distribute your work worldwide in seconds
-1. Team of alumni, mentors, and friends
-1. Funding system for data journalism & high impact projects
 1. Punches through firewalls and torrents data by key

-### Overcomes legacy Education Tech system limitations
+### Overcome Legacy system limitations
 1. Centralized certification
 1. Censorship
 1. High cost content providers